cztomczak/cefpython/README.md

 and check release notes for all the releases that appeared between your old version and the new version.
 Look for lists named "Changes in API that break backward compatibility".

+Due to unavoidable changes in API it is recommended for your setup scripts that use for example PIP to install the cefpython3 package, to hardcode the cefpython version string.
+If for example using PIP's requirements.txt file then list the cefpython3 package in the following format:
+`cefpython3 == 31.2`.

 ## Donate